 For performance obligations related to retail store and e-commerce sales contracts, the Company typically transfers control, for retail stores, upon consummation of the sale when the product is paid for and taken by the customer and, for e-commerce sales, when the product is tendered for delivery to the common carrier.
 For performance obligations related to stored-value cards, the Company typically transfers control upon redemption of the stored-value card through consummation of a future sales transaction.
 The Company accounts for shipping and handling relative to e-commerce sales as fulfillment activities, and not a separate performance obligation.
 Accordingly, the Company recognizes revenue for only one performance obligation, the sale of the product, at shipping point (when the customer gains control).
-Revenue associated with e-commerce sales was not material for the 13 weeks ended April 4, 2021 and March 29, 2020.
+Revenue associated with e-commerce sales was not material for the 13 and 26 weeks ended July 4, 2021 and June 28, 2020.

-The Company recognized \$1.7 million and \$1.9 million in stored-value card redemption revenue for the 13 weeks ended April 4, 2021 and March 29, 2020, respectively.
-The Company also recognized \$0.1 million in stored-value card breakage revenue for the 13 weeks ended April 4, 2021 and March 29, 2020.
-The Company had outstanding stored-value card liabilities of \$7.0 million and \$7.5 million as of April 4, 2021 and January 3, 2021, respectively, which are included in accrued expenses in the accompanying interim unaudited condensed consolidated balance sheets.
+The Company recognized \$1.5 million and \$3.2 million in stored-value card redemption revenue for the 13 and 26 weeks ended July 4, 2021, respectively, compared to \$0.8 million and \$2.6 million in stored-value card redemption revenue for the 13 and 26 weeks ended June 28, 2020, respectively.
+The Company also recognized \$0.1 million and \$0.2 million in stored-value card breakage revenue for the 13 and 26 weeks ended July 4, 2021, respectively, compared to \$40,000 and \$0.1 million in stored-value card breakage revenue for the 13 and 26 weeks ended June 28, 2020, respectively.
+The Company had outstanding stored-value card liabilities of \$7.0 million and \$7.5 million as of July 4, 2021 and January 3, 2021, respectively, which are included in accrued expenses in the accompanying interim unaudited condensed consolidated balance sheets.
 Based upon historical experience, stored-value cards are predominantly redeemed in the first two years following their issuance date.

-In the accompanying interim unaudited condensed consolidated balance sheets, the Company recorded, as prepaid expense, estimated right-of-return merchandise cost of \$0.9 million and \$1.2 million related to estimated sales returns as of April 4, 2021 and January 3, 2021, respectively, and recorded, in accrued expenses, an allowance for sales returns reserve of \$1.8 million and \$2.4 million as of April 4, 2021 and January 3, 2021, respectively.
+In the accompanying interim unaudited condensed consolidated balance sheets, the Company recorded, as prepaid expense, estimated right-ofreturn merchandise cost of \$1.1 million and \$1.2 million related to estimated sales returns as of July 4, 2021 and January 3, 2021, respectively, and recorded, in accrued expenses, an allowance for sales returns reserve of \$2.2 million and \$2.4 million as of July 4, 2021 and January 3, 2021, respectively.